-While we have been awarded over 30 patents, here are our top ten that we own covering ground-breaking solutions for improving below-grade spaces.
+While we have been awarded 33 patents, here are our top ten that we own covering ground-breaking solutions for improving below-grade spaces.

 - Sump Pump Container

 The present invention relates to novel oblong, preferably bi-lobular, sump containers or reservoir housings for containing sump pump stands and two or more sump pumps.
 Containers are more narrow, side-to-side, than conventional circular, frustroconical larger volume sump containers, and only slightly longer or wider lengthwise than such conventional standard-size containers.
 This provides a substantially larger interior integrated oblong cross-sectional floor area for the containment of two or more sump pumps without interference with each other.

 The present housings preferably have a top oblong reinforcing rim and a reinforcing bridge connecting the reinforcing rim across the width of said container.
 The present sump pump reservoir housings also have a two-piece oblong or bi-lobular cross-section cover which is attachable to the reinforcing rim to enclose the housing.
 It includes ports for the extension of pump discharge conduits from pumps within the housing through the cover to a discharge area.

 An elongate drainage conduit section comprises a channel portion having at least one perforated surface allowing the liquid to flow into the channel and at least one lower surface for directing the flow of water in a lengthwise direction.
 The conduit further comprises an elongate, movable cover for sealing at least a portion of the top of said channel portion.

 An alarm system for a storage hot water heater comprising an alarm housing, power supply leads inserted through the top of a hot water heater tank, a fluid collection pan positioned under the tank and a fluid detection sensor associated with the pan.

 The alarm housing is configured to provide a prompt owner/operator notification after only a small amount of fluid is collected in the pan under the tank.